remysheppard/lutheran-answers/content/policies.md

 Your privacy is important to us.
 It is Lutheran Answers' policy to respect your privacy and comply with any applicable law and regulation regarding any personal information we may collect about you, including across our website, [https://www.lutherananswers.com](https://www.lutherananswers.com), and other sites we own and operate.

-**This policy is effective as of 10 May 2021 and was last updated on 10 May 2021.**
+**This policy is effective as of 10 May 2021 and was last updated on 28 September 2023.**

 ### Information We Collect